 What Is Endometriosis?

 The inside of a woman’s uterus is lined with tissue called endometrium.
 The endometrium’s function inside the uterus has to do with menstruation and pregnancy.
 Each month, the endometrium thickens in anticipation of receiving a fertilized egg.
 Once an egg is released and fertilized, it attaches to the endometrium inside the uterus so it can grow.
 If the egg is unfertilized or fertilized but does not attach, then the outer layer of the endometrium is shed, causing menstruation.
-Sometimes, endometrium tissue grows outside of the uterus and onto other reproductive organs, such as on or in the ovaries, fallopian tubes, and the pelvic lining, a condition called endometriosis.
+Sometimes, endometrial tissue grows outside of the uterus and onto other reproductive organs, such as on or in the ovaries, fallopian tubes, and the pelvic lining, a condition called endometriosis.

 Causes of Endometriosis